African Prison Ministries

 GHANA

-Doris & Michael Tetteh got married in 2006 and server together.
+Doris & Michael Tetteh were married in 2006 and serve together.

 Meet the FUMI Partner

-In early 2013, Michael faced a significant challenge when he suffered a stroke.
-Filled with hope and determination, he cried to the Lord Jesus Christ from his heart for healing, promising to serve the children and marginalized in society with His word if given the opportunity to recover.
+In 2013, Michael faced a significant challenge when he suffered a stroke.
+Filled with hope and determination, he cried to the Lord Jesus Christ from his heart for healing, promising to serve the children and the marginalized in society with God’s Word if given the opportunity to recover.
 His prayers were answered, and he began his journey to recovery.

 TANZANIA